 Getting packages is a big part of working from home.
 Right now I’m in a battle of getting all of my packages and mail from moving.
 That issue needs it’s own post.
 Sigh… When you are out of the office, you might be concerned about not receiving important pieces of mail as soon as possible.
 These could be letters from the bank or invoices from suppliers.
 However, this doesn’t need to be a concern.
 Using a virtual mailbox services for your business means you can access your mail on your phone or laptop.
 The way this works is that your mails is scanned by a virtual mailbox provider and is then sent to you like an email.
 You then forward or save a piece of mail or have it shredded.
 As long as you have an internet connection, you can check it whenever and wherever you like.
 How cool is that??

 Not only is this convenient, but it allows you to stay organized and up to date when you’re out of the office.
 It also provides you with a business address which you can give to your customers and suppliers.
-To get this service set up, search on Google for companies that scan my postal mail.

 With these tricks to help you, working on the go won’t seem like such an impossible task.
 You can comfortably work from any location and still get your most important tasks completed.